ChathurangaKCD/platform/renderer2/docs/json-patch-adapter.md

    - Removal of filtered entries.
    - Merge vs add interplay.

 This design now powers `pkg/patch`: array-filtered paths are resolved into concrete JSON Pointers, parents are created for `add`, and each operation is executed through the json-patch engine.
-The custom deep-merge handler remains for `merge`.
+Custom merge handlers remain for `merge` (deep) and `mergeShallow` (shallow overlay).